-- Have completed productive postdoctoral research and demonstrated the ability to undertake independent investigator-initiated clinical research.
+- Have demonstrated the ability to undertake independent investigator-initiated clinical research.

 - Be an ASCO Member or have submitted a membership application with the grant application.
 To apply for membership, or to renew your existing membership, please visit http://www.asco.org/membership.

-- Be able to commit more than 50% of full-time effort to research (applies to total research, not just the proposed project) during the award period.
+- Be able to commit at least 50% effort to research (applies to total research, not just the proposed project) during the award period.

 - Have a primary mentor who should be available for guidance at all times.
 It is preferable that the mentor be at the same institution as the applicant.
 The mentor must provide a letter of support.
 If the mentor is not an ASCO Member, a supporting letter from an ASCO Member from the sponsoring institution must be included.